Diana Bechmann (She/her )

 I enjoy experimenting with different mediums which include, film, animation, sculpture and ink drawings, I have also used my time during my masters to explore writing and developing narratives, which have helped me with the developments of my comics.
 My hope is to explore these themes in more depth in future, along with finding out new ways to discuss and engage people with environmental conversations through creative media.

-This was a collaborative project between Christina Nadeau (Phd Researcher at the University of Oslo) and Diana Bechmann.
+This was a collaborative project between myself and Christina Nadeau (Phd Researcher at the University of Oslo).

-The project itself concluded with four conceptual books created by Diana Bechmann that responded to each article written by Christina Nadeau; exploring the sculptural elements as well as challenging the functionality of books, thus creating them into visual objects conveying a message.
+The project itself concluded with four conceptual books which I created in response to each article written by Christina Nadeau; exploring the sculptural elements as well as challenging the functionality of books, thus creating them into visual objects conveying a message.

 The first article discusses our legacy and mark on our planet, and this prompted me to create my own paper, using natural and synthetic materials that explored those themes within the article.
 The pages were then bound together into a small booklet and buried.

 The second article discusses our collective push for productivity, resulting in fast paced lives, quickly using up resources as well as resulting in our own burnout.
 For this I wanted to explore an interactive piece using heat sensitive inks, screen printed onto white acrylic sheets and placing them under hot lights during the filming process.
 The book was filmed over a period of time, as the inks slowly disappears.

 The fourth article deals with water, looking into the rising sea temperatures and how coral has been reacting to this.
 The conceptual book made as a response to this, was created out of sheets of ice, that captured elements of the sea, such as micro plastics and debris.
 It also contained the neon and inky colours that the coral turns as it slowly dies away, before becoming completely bleached.